Gilead-BioStats/gsm/tests/testthat/_snaps/Screening_Map_Raw.md

       -- Checking Input Data for `Screening_Map_Raw()` --

       x df is not a data.frame()
-      x the following columns not found in df: siteid, subjid, enrollyn, sfreas x NA check not run
+      x the following columns not found in df: siteid, subjectid, enrollyn, sfreas x NA check not run
       x Empty Value check not run
       x Unique Column Check not run